muhammadasadullahtariq/LinkApp/README.md

 - **Performance Tracking:** Get detailed analytics on your shared links.
 - **Collaboration:** Share folders with others to work together effectively.

-## Get Started with Link App
+## Get Started with LinkApp
 Visit us at **[linkapp.one](https://linkapp.one)** to learn more and start organizing your digital world today!

 ## About This Repository
-This repository serves as a backlink hub for Link App, aiming to spread awareness about the tool and its features.
+This repository serves as a backlink hub for LinkApp, aiming to spread awareness about the tool and its features.
 If you're interested in link management, this is the tool for you.

 ## Connect With Us
 Website: **[linkapp.one](https://linkapp.one)**